AustralianBioCommons/toolfinder/index.md

 - When a tool has been containerised to allow for easier installation on any compute infrastructure, a link to the containerised software that can be downloaded from [BioContainers](https://biocontainers.pro/) is shown in the **Containers available?
 (BioContainers)** column.
 - The source material for the table is currently manually curated, and while we endeavour to keep the information as current as possible, there is a natural limit to the volume of information maintained here.
 Production of this information will be automated over time, and tools that are not relevant for bioinformatics analyses removed.

-### How was the list generated?

-Please see the [GitHub repository](https://github.com/AustralianBioCommons/australianbiocommons.github.io) for more details.